Keeping gambling fun and safe

 The SENSE scheme enables customers to voluntarily self-exclude from all casinos and is mandatory for all operators.
 Enrolling in SENSE means that customers will be sharing their request to self-exclude with all land-based casinos in the UK for a minimum period of six months.

-The system is designed to be simple and straightforward to use; a casino Manager will read out the terms and conditions of SENSE and then ask the customer to electronically sign the enrolment form.
+The system is designed to be simple and straightforward to use: a casino Manager will read out the terms and conditions of SENSE and then ask the customer to electronically sign the enrolment form.
 The Manager will also take a photo of the customer and upload this along with their enrolment form on to the secure SENSE system.

 The primary responsibility for compliance with a SENSE agreement rests with the customer.
 Caesars has stopped accepting applicants into our previous standalone VSE scheme (although it is still ongoing) and we will now only allow VSE using the SENSE scheme.
 However, if a customer refuses to enrol in the SENSE scheme against the advice of one of our Managers, we will consider barring the customer if we feel they should not be gambling in our premises.
 This barring will not be shared with other casino customers and may be permanent.

-It is important to understand that entering into SENSE has some consequences - like not being able to enter the premises even if you only want to use the bars or restaurants with friends - and the scheme should not be used to help you manage a budget: do that by personally restricting your visits, your level of spend or your facilities at our casino Cashdesks.
+It is important to understand that entering into SENSE has some consequences - like not being able to enter the premises even if you only want to use the bars or restaurants with friends - and that the scheme should not be used to help you manage a budget: do that by personally restricting your visits, your level of spend, or your facilities at our casino Cashdesks.

 SENSE is applicable throughout UK and it remains in place until affirmative action is taken by you to ask for removal from SENSE.
 This does not automatically reinstate you to full access to Caesars’ facilities and you will still have to speak to a Manager if you want to enter, even if other casino companies allow you to play in their premises.